 ADP is a large multinational company offering a range of professional service software to businesses across the world.
-This software is designed to streamline workplace processes, covering areas including HR, employee benefits, payroll, recruiting, and performance benchmarks.
+The ADP TotalSource review software we're looking at here is specifically designed to streamline workplace processes, covering areas including HR, employee benefits, payroll, recruiting and performance benchmarks.

-Selecting the best payroll software for your situation is crucial to ensure you’re complying with legal and regulatory requirements and paying your employees the correct amount.
-In this ADP TotalSource payroll review, we take a closer look at this company’s payroll software to help you decide whether it’s the right option for your needs.
+Selecting the best payroll software for your situation is vital to ensure you’re complying with legal and regulatory requirements and paying your employees the correct amount.
+In this ADP TotalSource payroll review, we take a closer look at the company’s payroll software to help you decide whether it’s the right option for your needs.

 Unfortunately, ADP doesn’t openly advertise the prices of its payroll software.
 This means that you will have to reach out to the team for a custom quote.